denieryd/GolangLoadBalancer/README.md

 4. "Tolerant policy" for non-200 return code
    1. Retries if backend didn't answer
    2. Attempts if another backend picked for current request
-5. HealthCheck for backends to check if they're alive
+5. HealthCheck for backends to check if they're alive and modify their statuses
+6. Showed using of goroutines (health check running in different Go thread), atomic package, mutexes.
+Didn't show using of channels, but I know them too.
+7. Dockerized application

 # What I didn't do, but can ?
 - tests - controllers, clients